zanodor/TUD-A-STAR/src/site/notes/H/Héber.md

 Visszatérve az Éber – Héber párhuzamra, valahol PJI is úgy írta (talán Fáy és mások adata nyomán), hogy az Éber a Héber változata. [[E/Éber\|Éber]]nek Eb-Úr (nem Eb-Erő) olvasatot ad, mondhatjuk helyesen.
-Namármost a [[S/Scot\|Scot]] és [[S/Szkíta\|szkíta]] címnél (főleg előbbinél) John Carey (és azóta mások) írása nyomán szóba került a kelta-héber kapcsolat, azért is mert a keltáknál is szerepelt egy Éber Scot (másutt Ebur Scot) nevű ős/törzsfő, mely név azonos a héber Éber ősapa-névvel.
+Na mármost a [[S/Scot\|Scot]] és [[S/Szkíta\|szkíta]] címnél (főleg előbbinél) John Carey (és azóta mások) írása nyomán szóba került a kelta-héber kapcsolat, azért is mert a keltáknál is szerepelt egy Éber Scot (másutt Ebur Scot) nevű ős/törzsfő, mely név azonos a héber Éber ősapa-névvel.
 Több weboldal és szerző foglalkozik a kelták héber eredetével (ahogy az angolok szkíta eredetével is a brit izraeliták).

 Craig White The True Roots and Origin of the Scots című skótokat zsidó származásúnak beállító kiskönyvében írja:
 > A theory that has been in circulation is that the descendants of Shelah and Er intermarried with the Canaanites/Phoenicians which created an interwoven mixture which was anti-Israel and anti-Judah.
 It is this group which gave rise, at least in part, to the anti-British Sinn-Fein in Ireland (~~a name likely derived from Phoenician and Fenian~~).
 Their attitude seems to be derived from their forefathers (Num 33:55).
 Indeed, the region of [[S/Spain\|Spain]] that the Canaanites/Phoenicians settled in Spain was known in ancient times as Eis Feine.